jeffpar/pcjs.v1/disks/pcx86/dos/compaq/3.31/README.md

 	(C) Copyright Compaq Computer Corp.
 1982, 1988
 	(C) Copyright Microsoft Corp.
 1981, 1987

-This version pioneered support for 32-bit logical sector numbers and thus partitions larger than 32MB.
-The same support appeared a few months later in DOS 4.0 and OS/2 1.1.
+This was the first version of DOS to support 32-bit logical sector numbers and partitions larger than 32MB, a feature that was soon added to DOS 4.0 and OS/2 1.1.

-[Directory Listings](#directory-of-compaq-ms-dos-331-disk-1) of the distribution diskettes are provided below.
+[Directory Listings](#directory-of-compaq-ms-dos-331-disk-1-fastart) of the distribution diskettes are provided below.
 The first five disks come from [WinWorld](https://winworldpc.com/product/ms-dos/331) (see "Microsoft MS-DOS 3.31 [Compaq OEM] (3.5-720k)"), and of those five, the first three appear to be original, with all files dated October 1988.

 Disk 4, the COMPAQ "USER PROGRAMS" diskette, was part of a COMPAQ MS-DOS 4.01 release, with hidden MS-DOS files dated April 1989 and other distribution files dated July 1989, along with a few random user-generated files with later dates.
 As the README.CPQ file on that diskette explains:

     The software provided on this diskette supercedes earlier versions